stcarrez/resource-embedder/docs/are.md

 directly.

+--var-prefix _prefix_
+Defines the prefix to be used for the variable declarations that give access access to each content.
+This option implies the _--var-access_ option.

 --no-type-declaration
 Do not declare any type in the package specification.
 It is assumed that the types used by the generated code is declared somewhere else and is visible during the